-- 92. Investigation. - (a) At the initial meeting of the special investigating committee, the Chairperson shall enter the petition into the record. - (b) The special investigating committee shall conduct a thorough investigation of all charges alleged in the petition.
-The special investigating committee shall meet as often as necessary and consider any information or testimony it deems relevant to the charges alleged in the petition, regardless of whether such information was contained in the petition or is discovered through subsequent investigation. - (c) The special investigating committee shall give the member named in the petition an opportunity to be present at all meetings and to testify or otherwise present any relevant information. - (d) The special investigating committee shall determine if reasonable grounds exist to authorize charges against the member named in the petition that may result in disciplinary action by the House.
-The special investigating committee shall vote on each charge alleged in the petition by record vote.
-A motion to authorize a charge requires the affirmative vote of a majority of those appointed. - (e) This Rule may be suspended only by the affirmative vote of 71 members elected.
+- or the subject of the petition shall have the powers and duties - 2 of the Minority Leader in connection with the Special - 3 Investigating Committee. - 4 (g) This Rule may be suspended only by unanimous consent. - 5 (Source: H.R.
+72, 102nd G.A.) - 6 (House Rule 92) - 7 92.
+Investigation. - 8 (a) At the initial meeting of the special investigating - 9 committee, the Chairperson shall enter the petition into the - 10 record. - 11 (b) The special investigating committee shall conduct a - thorough investigation of all charges alleged in the petition. - 13 The special investigating committee shall meet as often as - 14 necessary and consider any information or testimony it deems - 15 relevant to the charges alleged in the petition, regardless of - 16 whether such information was contained in the petition or is - discovered through subsequent investigation. - 18 (c) The special investigating committee shall give the - 19 member named in the petition an opportunity to be present at - 20 all meetings and to testify or otherwise present any relevant - 21 information. - 22 (d) The special investigating committee shall determine if - 23 reasonable grounds exist to authorize charges against the - 24 member named in the petition that may result in disciplinary - action by the House.
+The special investigating committee shall

+- 1 vote on each charge alleged in the petition by record vote.
+A

+- 2 motion to authorize a charge requires the affirmative vote of

+- 3 a majority of those appointed.

+- 4 (e) This Rule may be suspended only by the affirmative

+- 5 vote of 71 members elected.

+- 6 (Source: H.R.
+72, 102nd G.A.)

+- 7 (House Rule 93)